 That's when doctors first discovered the problem: There was so much fluid around Daniel’s heart, it blocked the sound of his heartbeat.

 Daniel was admitted to a local hospital where doctors discovered lymphatic fluid was leaking into his pericardium, the outer layer of the heart.
 Cardiologists inserted a pericardial drain to drain the fluid, but the area kept filling back up, causing swelling throughout his body.

-They referred the family to Yoav Dori, MD, PhD, a cardiologist and Director of the Center for Lymphatic Imaging and Interventions at CHOP, to collaborate on Daniel's care.
+They referred the family to Yoav Dori, MD, PhD, a cardiologist and Director of the Jill and Mark Fishman Center for Lymphatic Disorders at CHOP, to collaborate on Daniel's care.
 The center is known worldwide for its expertise in diagnosing and treating lymphatic system disorders.
 The team uses an innovative procedure to image and close lymphatic leaks.

 Daniel was transferred to CHOP, and after an examination, Dr. Dori diagnosed Daniel with a rare central conducting lymphatic anomaly in which the lymphatic vessels enlarge and multiply, causing fluid to accumulate in the body.
 The lymphatic system has a crucial role in immune function and moves fat and protein through the body.
 Normally, it absorbs and returns fluid from tissues back to the venous circulation.
 In Daniel, the fluid spread throughout his body, into his heart, lungs, liver and legs.

 Dr. Dori performed a minimally invasive procedure to stop the leaks of lymph fluid into Daniel’s heart.
 But Daniel’s case proved to be very complex.
 Over time, more leaks occurred.
 Dr. Dori and his team performed various interventions and surgeries to stabilize his condition.